blakebullwinkel/datathin/README.md

 # datathin

-This is a Python version of data thinning, a method proposed by [Neufeld et al.](https://jmlr.org/papers/volume25/23-0446/23-0446.pdf).
-The code closely follows the original [R implementation](https://anna-neufeld.github.io/datathin/index.html) and uses a similar syntax.
+This is a Python implementation of data thinning, a method proposed by [Neufeld et al.](https://jmlr.org/papers/volume25/23-0446/23-0446.pdf).
+The code closely follows the original [R version](https://anna-neufeld.github.io/datathin/index.html) and uses a similar syntax.
 For example, to thin a vector of Poisson distributed `data`, simply call the `datathin` function, specifying the `family` and `epsilon` parameters:

 ```
 from datathin.thinning import datathin